christophefromparis/Arkadin-Workshop/README.md

 - Create a new job
 - Insert a tFileInputXML, retrieve the description from the metadata
 2. Retrieve the subsidiaries given the billing account
-- Create a MS SQL Server connection in the metadata part
+- Create a MS SQL Server connection in the metadata part (Microsoft SQL Server - Microsoft - workshop - frpa2devtal01.arkadin.lan - 59272 - workshop)
 - Insert a tPrejob
 - Insert a tMSSqlConnection, retrieve the description from the metadata
 - Insert a tPostjob